psygo/dotfiles_artix/README.md

 - ranger as an in-terminal file manager
 - Nemo as my GUI file manager &mdash; #shameless
 - Brave as my default browser
+    - Though I use qutebrowser whenever I can
+    - With the cVim browser extension
-- Zathura as a Vim-like way of viewing PDFs &mdash; though Okular is still a big part of my workflow
+- Zathura as a Vim-like way of viewing PDFs
+    - However Okular is still a big part of my workflow

 I also have some custom command-line programs which help create a more modern environment, like Rust's [`exa`][exa] and [`bat`][bat].
 Another strong recommendation I have is the amazing [`fzf`][fzf] multi-tool, which also happens to have Vim integration via a plugin.